parrt/msds501/projects/wordsim.md

     "x is to y as z is to _____", return the n best words that fill in the blank to complete the analogy.

+   Compute the vector difference between x and y then compute the
+    vector difference between z and all vectors, v, in gloves database
+    (ignore v=z).
+You care about the distance between the xy vector
-    Compute the vector difference between x and y then compute the vector difference between z and all vectors, v, in gloves database (ignore v=z).
-Track the distances with a list of tuples of the form: (distance, word).
-Sort the list by distance.
-Return a list of the first n words from the sorted list.
+    and the zv vector for all vectors v.
+Track the distances with a
+    list of tuples of the form: (distance, word).
+Sort the list by
+    distance.
+Return a list of the first n words from the sorted
+    list.
 Do not return the tuples, just the words.
-    Return a python list of strings not numpy array.
     """
     ...
 ```